Writing Center Frequently Asked Questions (FAQs)

 How do I make a Writing Center tutoring appointment?

 Log in to ASC Online Tutoring at asc.fullcoll.edu.
 After logging in using your MyGateway credentials, you will be asked to fill out registration information the first time you enter.
 After registering, you will be taken to the tutoring schedules.
 Choose Writing Center from the drop down menu and select a week for your appointment.
 Find an empty appointment (white box) and click on it to reserve it.
 Fill out the information to reserve your appointment.
-When it’s time for your appointment, log in to ASC Online Tutoring again, open your appointment, and click on the Zoom link to join the tutoring session.
+For in-person appointments in the Writing Center, you will come to Room 808 (located in the 800 Building, the Library).
+For Zoom appointments, when it’s time for your appointment, log in to ASC Online Tutoring again, open your appointment, and click on the Zoom link to join the tutoring session.
+For Submit-An-Essay appointments, please be sure to upload your essay and wait for your tutor’s feedback, which you will be notified of via email.
 If you are having problems, contact the Writing Center staff at writingcenter@fullcoll.edu or ask a question on our live chat at asc.fullcoll.edu.

 What do I do when it’s time for my tutoring session?

-Ten minutes before your tutoring session, log back in to ASC Online Tutoring from asc.fullcoll.edu.
+For in-person appointments, we encourage you to try your best to arrive about 5 minutes early or so to the Writing Center (Room 808).
+For Zoom appointments, ten minutes before your tutoring session, log back into ASC Online Tutoring from asc.fullcoll.edu.
 Click on the Writing Center schedule from the drop-down menu and find your appointment block.
 Click on your appointment to open it, and click on the Zoom link to enter the tutoring session.
+For Submit-An-Essay appointments, wait to receive email notification of your tutor’s feedback on your essay uploaded to your appointment reservation.

 Can I submit a paper to the Writing Center and get feedback on it?

 Yes!
 You can now submit an essay and receive feedback within 24 hours from a tutor.
 You will submit your essay and your assignment prompt on the ASC Online Tutoring platform when you log in at asc.fullcoll.edu.
 Just click on an open appointment to reserve a time for a tutor to read your essay and provide feedback.
-When you reserve this time, there will be a place for you to upload/submit your essay draft and the assignment prompt.
+When you reserve this time, be sure to select the Submit-An-Essay appointment type.
+There will be a place for you to upload/submit your essay draft and the assignment prompt.
 You do not need to meet with a live tutor for this service.
 You will receive an email notification when your feedback is ready and then you can go back and open the same appointment to view your feedback as an attachment.
 Please keep in mind that the tutor will NOT proofread, edit or correct your paper for you.
 You will receive helpful comments on specific areas of your essay and guided questions to help you as you revise your essay.

 What if I can’t keep, or I forget, my appointment?